-The University park has numerous trees, that have been planted at the commencement of construction of the university.
+The University Park has numerous trees, that have been planted at the commencement of construction of the university.
 Most of them flower in early March.
-The University park flourishes with blossoming flowers from May to August.
-Flowers line the pathways of the university situated in the vicinity of the Arts faculty along the banks of the Mahaweli river.
+The University Park flourishes with blossoming flowers from May to August.
+Flowers line the pathways of the university situated in the vicinity of the Faculty of Arts along the banks of the Mahaweli river.
 There are a variety of shade trees in the University Park including the forest reserve at the upper region of the Hantana range which covers about 350 acres.